Leidagandy/My-Reads-App/README.md

-## MyReads
+## MyReads : A Book Catalogue App

-Made with React and React Router

-MyReads is a book catalogue app that allows the user to search for books and place them in one of three shelves or categories:
+Made with React and React Router, MyReads allows you to select books and place them in one of three shelves or categories:

     - Currently Reading
     - Want to Read
     - Read

-It allows users to search for books based on the following titles and authors:
+You can search for books based on the following titles and authors:

 "Android", "Art", "Artificial Intelligence", "Astronomy", "Austen", "Baseball", "Basketball", "Bhagat", "Biography", "Brief", "Business",